- Aeries Grading System

 Purchasing School Uniforms

-School uniforms must be purchased through our new 2016 – 2017 uniform provider, Lands' End.
+School uniforms must be purchased through our uniform provider, Lands' End.
 Click HERE to be redirected to Lands' End uniform site.

 Lands' End Uniform Fit Guide: Click HERE for details

-P.E. uniforms can only be purchased from our P.E. teacher during the first week of school.
+P.E. uniforms and locks for lockers can only be purchased from our P.E. teacher during the first week of school.

 Salesian students, 9th - 12th grade (and their families, depending on the trip), have had several opportunities through the school to travel abroad.
 They have experienced travel in a number of countries and the USA - New Zealand, Italy, Washington, DC, France, Japan, Canada, New Orleans, the Philippines, Peru, England, Ireland, Scotland, and many more!

 Below are upcoming travel opportunities.
 Contact the group leaders for details.